-These interrelations illustrate the integration of changes within and among the multiple levels of organization comprising the ecology of human life.
-Human development within this ecology involves organized and successive changes—that is, systematic changes—in the structure and function of inter-level relations over time.
-In other words, the human development system involves the integration, or “fusion” (Tobach & Green-berg.
-1984), of changing relations among the multiple levels of organization that comprise the ecology of human behavior and development.
-These levels include biology, culture, and history.
+This intricate dance of interrelations underscores the integration of changes that resonate within and among the many levels of human existence, forming the complex ecology of human life.
+As human development unfolds within this dynamic ecology, it involves an orchestrated succession of changes, systematically transforming the structure and function of inter-level relations over time.
+In essence, the development of humanity is a symphonic fusion, an integration of changing relations among the diverse levels of organization – a fusion that encompasses biology, culture, and history.

 Four Dimensions